-Interest and similar income is generally taxable for the investor.9 This applies irrespective of whether such income is reinvested or distributed.
+As a general rule, investors must pay tax on interest and similar income.
+This applies regardless of whether the income is reinvested or distributed.

 The agent maintaining the securities account will only refrain from deducting the withholding tax, or reimburse it, when provided with a non-assessment certificate.
 Otherwise, the investor will receive a tax certificate for the withholding tax.